Boney Kapoor: Later 2000s hits

 His 2004 film Run starring Abhishek Bachchan was a box office failure but has since achieved a cult status for its comedy scenes, especially the "Kauwa Biryani" scene starring Vijay Raaz.
 Following this, he produced the comedy film No Entry that became Bollywood's biggest hit of 2005.
 It gained a lot of popularity grossing ₹430 million.

 In 2009, Kapoor produced Wanted starring Salman Khan.
 The film broke many records at the box office upon release, due to Khan's comeback.
 Wanted was the second highest-grossing Bollywood film of 2009.
 It had an excellent opening, grossing ₹440 million in the first week.
 It shattered records in Pakistan, grossing over ₹1.75 billion in its first weekend, which was a record for any Indian film.
 It grossed ₹1.01 billion in India and ₹260.6 million overseas.

 South Indian productions

 He acquired the Tamil and Telugu remake rights of 2016 Hindi film Pink.
 He produced the Tamil version of the film in 2019 as Nerkonda Paarvai, which became a critical and commercial success.
 Later in 2021, he produced the Telugu version of the film along with Dil Raju of Sri Venkateswara Creations as Vakeel Saab starring Pawan Kalyan, Anjali, Nivetha Thomas and Ananya Nagalla in lead roles.
 The film is the highest opener in India post the COVID-19 pandemic, netting over ₹380 million on its first day.
-Both the films are his debut into Tamil and Telugu cinema respectively.
+Both the films are his debut into Tamil and Telugu cinema respectively (although he had previously worked in Telugu films both of his previous films were bilinguals).